Newborn Hearing Screening

 Educational materials typically include information on

-• the importance of early hearing detection and intervention;
+• the importance of early hearing detection and intervention,

-• the importance of follow-up after screening;
+• the importance of follow-up after screening,

-• the steps involved in declining screening, if desired;
+• the steps involved in declining screening,

-• risk factors for late-onset hearing loss; and
+• risk factors for late-onset hearing loss, and

 • developmental milestones for typically developing children.